narwhalacademy/zebra-crossing/README.md

 ##### Delete online information about you

 In most cases, you will be safer if you review and remove some of the public information that's out there online about.
 See the scenario below titled: `Remove information about you off of the internet`.

-##### Notify other parties

-In parallel to monitoring the situation and dealing with your harasser(s), it may be important to:

-- **Tell your close contacts, family, and employer what’s going on.** Get ahead of the situation by making talking points together so that they know how to respond if internet strangers or the press contacts them.
-- **If the situation escalates, find and notify someone in your community nearby with crisis experience** for protection and support.

 #### Bonus: helpful social media platform tools and features